 If you are behind on payments and receiving past-due notices, contact your creditors.
 Financial issues are common in divorce petitions, so creditors can be more cooperative with such delinquent accounts.
 Look into methods of debt consolidation that turn high-interest debts such as credit cards into something with a lower rate that makes payment affordable.

-There also are nonprofit credit counseling agencies that don’t offer loans, but work with card companies to reduce the interest rate and make the monthly payment affordable.
+There also are nonprofit agencies that offer credit counseling instead of loans.
+They work with card companies to reduce the interest rate and make the monthly payment affordable.

 Having done all these things, you’ll need to create a budget so that you can stay within your means and, if you stick to it, move forward financially.
 Set intermediate and long-term financial goals, calculate your expenses and income and make the necessary spending adjustments.